-The glass tool is similar to the Durango tool, though optimized for the EDs of dosimeter glasses used in the EDM approach.
-A main difference is that it is not possible to determine the bounding box around the induced tracks automatically and that this action needs to be performed manually on a presented large image.
+The glass tool is similar to the LSC tool but optimised for the EDs of dosimeter glasses used in the EDM approach.
+The main difference is that it is not possible to determine the bounding box around the induced tracks automatically, so this action needs to be performed manually on a presented large image.
 Automatic inspection of whether a generated point contains tracks is embedded in the protocol.
 It is also possible to include recoordination points for each glass ED.
 As such, each generated grid of points inside the glass region can be reloaded for the scanning of the same glass EDs in other irradiation packages.
-Coordinate transformation is for this purpose included in the glass tool.
+Coordinate transformation is therefore included in the glass tool for this purpose.

-3.5.3 Mount-ED tool (N-TF-EDM_s/m)
+3.5.3 Mount-ED tool (N-TF-EDM\s/m)

-The mount-ED or EDM tool comes in two versions: single mount (EDM_s) or multi-mount (EDM_m).
-The only difference between the two is that the single mount version is designed for the scanning of one mount and ED (mounted on the same or different glass slides) at arbitrary locations, and the multi-mount version is intended for mounts and their EDs mounted on a well plate.
+The mount-ED or EDM tool comes in two versions: single mount (EDM\s) or multi-mount (EDM\m).
+The only difference between the two is that the single mount version is designed for the scanning of one mount and ED (mounted on the same or different glass slides) at arbitrary locations and the multi-mount version is intended for mounts and their EDs mounted on a well plate.
 The latter can thus scan up to four samples in a single run.
-A single mount-mica couple (20 points) was imaged in 24 minutes, including protocol set-up and autofocus for each point.
-It should also be noted that automated imaging systems, in contrast to a human analyst, can work 24/7.
+A single mount-mica couple (20 points) was imaged in 24 min, including protocol set-up and autofocus for each point.
+It should also be noted that automated imaging systems, in contrast to a human analyst, can work around the clock.